Mt Aspiring National Park – Guide for Backpackers

 Haast Pass walks

 The bluest clearest rivers can be found along the road between Wanaka and Haast.
-If that sounds appealing to you, take the Blue Pools Walk just above Muddy Creek.
+If that sounds appealing to you, take the Blue Pools Walk (1 hour return) just above Muddy Creek.
 Also, for you waterfall fix, stop off at Thunder Creek Falls and Fantail Falls.

 Take a scenic flight by plane or helicopter as you watch the snowy mountain peaks below.
 There are a few flight options starting from Wanaka.
 Fly to Milford Sound or the West Coast to encapsulate the view of Mt Aspiring along the way.
 Or you can even fly the plane yourself!